County Jail

 Visitation Hours

-Visitation is available at Nebraska County Jail from Monday to Friday, 9 AM to 6 PM.
+Visitation is available at Massachusetts County Jail from Monday to Friday, 9 AM to 6 PM.
 Please call ahead to confirm visitation hours and availability, or check the jail’s official website.

 Frequently Asked Questions

-How can I find an inmate in Nebraska jail?
+How can I find an inmate in Massachusetts jail?

-To locate an inmate in Nebraska jail, utilize the inmate lookup tool on the jail’s official website.
-Enter the individual’s name or identification number for detailed information about their current status, charges, and expected release date.
-For further assistance, contacting the jail directly is also an option.
+To locate an inmate, utilize the Massachusetts inmate lookup tool available online.
+By entering the inmate’s name or identification number, individuals can access information regarding their status, charges, and potential release dates.
+Alternatively, contacting the jail directly can provide specific assistance.

-Are inmates allowed to receive mail and phone calls?
+Can inmates receive mail and make phone calls?

-Nebraska jail offers various rehabilitation programs aimed at reducing recidivism.
-These include educational courses, vocational training, and counseling for substance abuse.
-Such initiatives are designed to equip inmates with the necessary skills and support to reintegrate successfully into society upon their release.
+Massachusetts jails offer various rehabilitation programs aimed at reducing recidivism.
+These include educational services like GED courses, vocational training, and substance abuse counseling.
+Such programs are crucial for equipping inmates with skills that support their reintegration into society post-release.